 Land of a Thousand Hills "brings life-changing work to communities in Rwanda.
 When you buy Land of a Thousand Hills Coffee, you help families provide for themselves with living wages, you build homes for orphans, give care to widows, and most importantly, give hope to entire coffee growing communities."
 They sell single-origin gourmet coffees of all different types and flavors, including iced coffee, decaf and coffee singles.
-They also offer coffee-themed t-shirts, mugs and gift sets as well as coffee equipment.
+They also offer coffee-themed t-shirts as well as coffee equipment and supplies.

 The Mission Lazarus social enterprise sells San Lazaro Estate Coffee from Honduras and the coffee workers are "paid 25% more than the established local Fair Trade wages."
 "100% of the profits from the sale of San Lazaro Estate Coffee go to help support the operations of the Mission Lazarus Refuge Honduras."
 They offer chemical-free coffee in whole bean, ground and single serve cup options or you can join their coffee club.

 Market Haiti is " a market place designed to empower & market Haitian artisans in their work".
 They "are officially endorsed by the Apparent Project, and are also working with other artisans in Haiti to make a difference in the lives of working families."
 They sell Singing Rooster organic coffee from Haiti.
 "For each bag of coffee sold, farmers earn over $3.50 a bag and a coffee tree is planted on deforested mountains.
 This is significantly higher than fair trade and helps to reverse years of deforestation."
 They offer both whole bean and ground.

 The Mercy House Shop is "a global marketplace and the beautiful products in this shop are made by women empowered by Mercy House Global."
 They "engage women through maternity homes in Kenya and employment through Fair Trade Friday in more than 15 countries all around the world."
 They offer a cool coffee scoop and also Fair Trade coffee gift bundles, delicious coffee and coffee mugs.